apache/incubator-gluten/docs/get-started/Velox.md

 mvn clean package -Pbackends-velox -Pspark-3.3 -Phudi -DskipTests
 ```

-Then, put the additional `gluten-hudi-XX-SNAPSHOT.jar` to the class path (usually it's `$SPARK_HOME/jars`).
-The gluten-hudi jar is in `gluten-hudi/target` directory.

-After the two steps, you can query Hudi table by gluten/velox without scan's fallback.
+Once built successfully, hudi features will be included in gluten-velox-bundle-X jar.
+Then you can query hudi **COW** table by gluten/velox without scan's fallback.

 # Coverage